 A Stunning New Pool House for Knee Therapy

 Barbara does therapy in style.
-To relieve her aching knees, she turned to aquatic exercise by installing an Elite Endless Pool.
+To relieve her aching knees, she turned to aquatic exercise by installing an Endless Pools® Elite pool.
 Around it, she had a brand new "spa retreat" constructed in the backyard of her suburban-Nashville home.

 The road to her new pool house involved two wonderful designers, some beyond-control construction delays, and just one decision she'd like to do over.
 All things considered, she assesses, "I just love the way it's turned out!"